rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 filesystem and isn't safely accessible from Linux.
-The external disk *used* to be ExFat format so I could access it from both Mac, Windows and Linux, but I had so many problems with OSX reporting uncorrectable errors (which Windows fixed in a trice) that I moved to Apple filesystem.
+The external disk *used* to be ExFat format so I could access it from both Mac, Windows and Linux, but I had so many problems with OSX reporting uncorrectable errors (which Windows fixed in a trice) that I moved to the Apple filesystem.
 Which solved my persistent filesystem errors but trapped me just a little more in the walled garden.

-No more!
+Trouble is, Android isn't a slam dunk certainty either.
+One thing Apple does well is to keep iThings updated constantly.
+Well, sometimes there's a little glitch, but Apple is still ahead of the curve here as most Android manufacturers drop there device like a hot rock after you buy it.

+Pity Apple doesn't make insanely great hardware *and* software anymore.